pestphp/docs/writing-tests.md

 # Writing Tests

-In this section, let's get a brief overview of how to write tests using Pest.
+In this section, we will provide a brief overview of how to write tests using Pest.
 After successfully [installing Pest](/docs/installation), you will find the following files and folders in your project:

 ```plain
 ├── 📂 tests